Whether you’re in need of that big career switch or are looking for your first job, it is never too late to turn your passion into your profession.

 In this scenario, we offer short courses to fill knowledge gaps so that our students can succeed.
 For instance, a one-day introductory acting course could build up your self-belief before auditioning.

-Speaking to City Lit Vice Principal Wendy McKaig, she outlined, “We will always find a way you get you where you want to be.”
+Speaking to City Lit Vice Principal Wendy McKaig, she outlined, “We will always find a way to get you where you want to be.

 The employment and further education outcomes are fantastic